IN CONVERSATION :

 Louise Kennedy, Women’s Aid (In Street.
 Causeway Exchange, Belfast, Northern Ireland)

-Louise Kennedy of Women’s Aid speaks about the implications of the proposed policies, the world jumping the shark, and our response to it.
+Louise Kennedy of Women’s Aid speaks about the implications of proposed social policies, the world ‘jumping the shark’, and our response to it.

 JO: So, I’m standing here with …

 LK: Louise Kennedy.
 I’m the Policy Co-ordinator for Women’s Aid Northern Ireland.